 - See also

 - References and Sources

 Medical dictionaries define confusion as a state of disturbed consciousness, with disruption of thought and decision-making capacity.
 Confusion can be classified into two categories: acute confusion also called delirium and chronic confusion also called dementia.
-Acute confusion often has an abrupt onset, over hours or days and is associated with an identifiable risk factor or cause.
+Acute confusion often has an abrupt onset, over hours or days, and is associated with an identifiable risk factor or cause.
 Chronic confusion, in contrast, is a long-term, progressive, and possibly degenerative process and occurs over months or years.
-Both categories can befall in any age group, gender, or clinical problem.
+Both categories can befall any age group, gender, or clinical problem.

 Chronic confusion is progressive and variable in nature and may usually involve problems with memory recall, problem-solving, language, and attention.
 Also, there can be difficulties with perception, rationalizing, judgment, abstract thinking, communication, emotional expression, and the performance of routine tasks.
 Depression, brain infections, tumors, head trauma, multiple sclerosis, abnormalities resulting from hypertension, diabetes, anemia, endocrine disorders, malnutrition, and vascular disorders are examples of illnesses that may be linked with chronic confusion.

 With chronic confusion, the patient experiences a gradual but progressive decline in cognitive function.
 Patients also encounter problems in communication, ADLs, and emotional stability.
 Chronic confusion can have a great impact on family members and family processes as the patient needs more direct supervision and care.
 Nurses need to be knowledgeable regarding the needs of patients experiencing chronic confusion and also learn more about its characteristics, risk factors, causes, and strategies to assist families in dealing with this growing population of patients.

 The following are the common goals and expected outcomes for patients with dementia nursing diagnosis that you can use in your nursing care plan: